-6.3 Interest on Fixed Rate Covered Bonds
+5.3 Interest on Fixed Rate Bonds

-Each Fixed Rate Covered Bond bears interest from (and including) the Interest Commencement Date at the rate(s) per annum equal to the Rate(s) of Interest.
+Each Fixed Rate Bond bears interest from (and including) the Interest Commencement Date at the rate(s) per annum equal to the Rate(s) of Interest.

-Interest shall be calculated as defined under Interest Payment(s) in the applicable Final Terms and rounding the resultant figure to the nearest ISK.
-Interest will be payable in arrears on the Interest Payment Date(s) in each year up to (and including) the Maturity Date.
+Interest shall be calculated as defined under Interest Payment(s) in the applicable Final Terms and rounding the resultant figure to the nearest Sub-Unit of the relevant Specified Currency Interest will be payable in arrear on the Interest Payment Date(s) in each year up to (and including) the Maturity Date.